Stop the spiral of overwhelm and suffering.

 Day 1: The Pause

 Learn how to interrupt the spiral of overwhelm with one simple breath practice.
-You'll discover how to create space between the trigger and your response—so you can choose kindness instead of collapse.
+Discover how to create space between the trigger and your response—so you can choose kindness instead of overwhelm.

 WHO IS THIS FOR?